raul23/SimulRPi/README_pypi.rst

 * `SimulRPi GitHub`_: source code
-* `Darth-Vader-RPi`_: personal project using ``RPi.GPIO`` for activating a Darth Vader action figure with light and sounds and ``SimulRPi.GPIO`` as fallback if testing on a computer when no RPi available
+* `Darth-Vader-RPi`_: personal project using ``RPi.GPIO`` for activating a Darth Vader action figure with light and sounds and ``SimulRPi.GPIO`` as fallback if testing on a computer when no RPi is available

 References
 ==========